P versus NP problem: P = NP

 A proof that P = NP could have stunning practical consequences if the proof leads to efficient methods for solving some of the important problems in NP.
 The potential consequences, both positive and negative, arise since various NP-complete problems are fundamental in many fields.

 It is also very possible that a proof would not lead to practical algorithms for NP-complete problems.
 The formulation of the problem does not require that the bounding polynomial be small or even specifically known.
 A non-constructive proof might show a solution exists without specifying either an algorithm to obtain it or a specific bound.
 Even if the proof is constructive, showing an explicit bounding polynomial and algorithmic details, if the polynomial is not very low-order the algorithm might not be sufficiently efficient in practice.
 In this case the initial proof would be mainly of interest to theoreticians, but the knowledge that polynomial time solutions are possible would surely spur research into better (and possibly practical) methods to achieve them.

-An example of a field that could be upended by a solution showing P = NP is cryptography, which relies on certain problems being difficult.
+A solution showing P = NP could upend the field of cryptography, which relies on certain problems being difficult.
 A constructive and efficient solution to an NP-complete problem such as 3-SAT would break most existing cryptosystems including: